DiegoRadigues/Embedded-security-project/README.md

 - **Salt and resulting hash** printed only after correct password.
 - **Serial interface** — a local access interface that accepts password input.

-**Attacker model:** The attacker has local physical access to connect to the board via USB and can send serial data.
+**Attacker model:** The attacker has local physical access to connect to the board via USB and UART and can send serial data.
 The attacker can read the firmware file (provided in the exercise), run `strings` on it, and run scripts on a PC.

 ---